Sai472002/RockPaper/README.md

 - `rock.js`: JavaScript file that contains the logic for the game.
 - `bootstrap-5.3.3-dist/`: Local Bootstrap CSS and JS files (if using locally instead of CDN).

+#Livepreview
+-You can view the live version of this project at https://sai472002.github.io/RockPaper/

 Dependencies
 - Bootstrap 5.3.3: For styling and responsive design.
 - Font Awesome: For icons used in the buttons.